davegurnell/bridges/README.md

 Travis is configured to publish as follows:

-- releases from release tags woth the format `x.y.z`;
+- releases from release tags with the format `x.y.z`;
 - snapshots from non-PR commits to `develop`.

 The `git.baseVersion` line in `build.sbt` should be